uniwix/casioplot/README.rst

 Some behaviors aren't respected:

-- The output isn't show in the screen but saved on a picture.
 - The function ``draw_string`` can't print all the characters and doesn't support the sizes ``small`` and ``large``.
+  Will be implemented soon.
 - Only one calculator implemented: **casio graph 90+e**.

-v 1.3.2 - Uniwix
+v 2.0.0 - Uniwix